An7ar35/superbubble_performance/CONTRIBUTING.md

 I welcome contributions but pull request will _not be considered_ unless:

 #### Code
-1) Code is formatted in the general same general style as the rest,
+1) Code is formatted in the same general style as the rest of the code base,
 2) Code is readable and names are clear to their purpose (i.e. no a,b,c stuff),
 3) Some basic unit testing is implemented at least,
 4) Nothing breaks (i.e. regression testing),